 The chemical is then entered into the inventory of the pharmacy and a barcode is printed and attached to the product.
 The barcode contains the following information: product name, lot number, manufacture, expiration date, purity, supplier, product size and cost.
-Temperature and humidity are controled in acceptable ranges.
-Chemicals that require refrigeration are storeed under refrigeration and temperatures are checked and recorded daily.
+Temperature and humidity are controlled in acceptable ranges.
+Chemicals that require refrigeration are stored under refrigeration and temperatures are checked and recorded daily.

 Chemicals used in sterile compounding are segregated from the rest of the chemical inventory.

 After a product (e.g. capsules or tablets) have been compounded, it is first visually examined for uniformity of color and mixing.
 Next the product is weighed to assure it matches the weight in the log for that batch.
-After the total weight of the product is verified, then individual capsules, tablets or troches are weighed to verify product uniformity.
-Products under go random testing for potency.
+After the total weight of the product is verified, the individual capsules, tablets, demi's or troches are weighed to verify product uniformity.
+Products undergo random testing for potency.
 A failure in any of these steps results in product destruction of that lot.

 Like an apple pie, the selection of each ingredient in a compounded medication has a significant difference on quality and effectiveness.
-A study by Gus Bassani, PharmD published in Professional Compounding Centers of America's Apothaagram June 2008 shows the importance that selection of a wetting agent can have on the efficacy of a transdermal medication.
+A study by Gus Bassani, PharmD published in Professional Compounding Centers of America's Apothaagram, June 2008, shows the importance of selection of a particular wetting agent can have on the efficacy of a transdermal medication.

-Sterile compounding is an area which Partners In Care USP 797 standards and excels.
-Partners in Care’s clean room meet USP standards and the airflow is certified.
+Sterile compounding is an area which Partners In Care's USP 797 Clean Room standards excels.
+Partners in Care’s clean room meets USP standards and the airflow is certified.
 All work is done in a class 100-work environment.
 There are logs of the cleaning schedules of the clean room and the proper rotation of the cleaning agents to prevent bacterial and fungal resistance.
-Air particle test and surface test are done on a regular basis.
-Sharlaine Johnsa, CPT and Pam Haynes, CPT were trained and certified in Sterile Compounding at Professional Compounding Centers of America.
+Air particle tests and surface tests are done on a regular basis.
+Sharlaine Johnsa, CPT and Pam Haynes, CPT were trained and certified in Sterile Compounding at Professional Compounding Centers of America (PCCA).
 Gowning requirements are fully met in a separate ante room i.e. hair covers, shoe covers, disposable jump suits, face mask and sanitized gloves.

-After a batch of sterile product e.g. injectable solutions or injectable suspension has been compounded and brought out of the clean room, each vial is visually inspected i.e. solutions are checked for foreign material; and suspension are checked for clumping and even dispersion on shaking.
-The integrity of filters use in preparation of solutions is bubble tested.
+After a batch of sterile product (e.g. injectable solutions or injectable suspension) has been compounded and brought out of the clean room, each vial is visually inspected (i.e. solutions are checked for foreign material and suspensions are checked for clumping and even dispersion on shaking).
+The integrity of filters used in preparation of solutions is bubble tested.
 A failure at this point requires the pharmacist to decide to refilter or discard the batch.
-Next each vial in weighed to assure uniform filling of each vial.
-The sterile products are then quarantined, and a random sample is send to an outside laboratory for testing.
-A product is only removed from quarantine for sale after the lab report in on file in the pharmacy.
+Next each vial is weighed to assure uniform filling of each vial.
+The sterile products are then quarantined and a random sample is sent to an outside laboratory for testing.
+A product is only removed from quarantine for sale after the lab report is on file in the pharmacy.

-The above procedures only representative of some of the detail steps to produce a quality compounded medication.
+The above procedures are only a representation of some of the detailed steps we take to produce a quality compounded medication.